kreismit/ECE4960/labs.md

 Even after an hour of accumulating error in the odometry readings (my third debugging session), the Bayes filter handled it well.

 ![First successful run](Lab8/Images/FirstSuccessfulRun.png)
 Figure 1.
 First run of the Bayes filter algorithm in which it gave expected readings.
+Belief is yellow; odometry readings are blue; and ground truth is green.

 Restarting the simulator and resetting everything gave better results.

 ![Another successful run](Lab8/Images/LessAccumulatedError.png)
 Figure 2.
 Another run of the Bayes filter algorithm after a full reset.
+Belief is yellow; odometry readings are blue; and ground truth is green.

 For debugging purposes, I changed the `robot_interface.py` code to print more decimal places in probabilities: